julsraemy/prezi/md/sts-ch-2023.md

 <!--

+Example: the release of the IIIF Image and Presentation APIs 3.0.

 Tracing "from use cases to specifications" in IIIF and Linked Art reveals key actors: GitHub orchestrates, API specification is centrally mediated by JSON-LD context.
 Validators control compliance.
 Servers and clients align, each with distinct technical dependencies.
 Objects embody purpose.
 Human collectives - IIIF editors, etc - steer.
 JSON-LD's API mediates context; intermediaries channel.
 Technologies, with layered abstraction, interweave, revealing a complex ecosystem.

+That was my last slide, dependencies to create a form of knowledge regime, on the Web.

  -->